enterstudio/swagger-demo/README.md

 The server is listening on port 8080, you can update the discovery URL in the swagger-ui (jetty is still running!) and execute commands against the server.

+#### You can add encapsulate a service class, to avoid the codegen from wiping out business logic

 There is no logic in the server, so you can enable the mustache `partial` under `// do something magic!`:

 ```